Measuring Geopolitical Alignment and Economic Growth: Event-based Measure of Geopolitical Alignment

-Figure~\ref{fig:geo_score_USA_RUS} plots our dynamic geopolitical score (blue line) between the United States and Russia from 1960 to 2019.
-The measure accurately captures major historical episodes: the Cuban Missile Crisis marking peak Cold War tensions, the Détente period (1968--1979), deterioration following the Soviet invasion of Afghanistan, improvement beginning with Gorbachev's reforms in the mid-1980s, the post-Soviet peak in 1992, and subsequent decline culminating in the Crimean Crisis.
-The 2015--2019 period represents a historical low, exceeded only by the peak Cold War years.
-In contrast, the Ideal Point Distance measure from UN voting data (green line) fails to capture both the Détente period and the sharp deterioration following the Crimean Crisis.
-Additional validation is provided in Appendix~\ref{app_a:geo_relation_measures}.
+We validate the resulting measure against known bilateral dynamics and compare it with existing alternatives.
+Figure~\ref{fig:geo_score_USA_RUS} plots our dynamic geopolitical score (blue line) between the United States and Russia from 1960 to 2024.
+The measure tracks major historical episodes: the Cuban Missile Crisis marking peak Cold War tensions, the Détente period (1968--1979), deterioration following the Soviet invasion of Afghanistan, improvement beginning with Gorbachev's reforms in the mid-1980s, the post-Soviet peak in 1992, and subsequent decline culminating in the Crimean Crisis.
+The 2014--2024 period represents a historical low, exceeded only by the peak Cold War years.
+In contrast, the Ideal Point Distance measure from UN voting data (orange dashed line) fails to capture the D\'{e}tente period and shows little movement after the Crimean Crisis despite the sustained bilateral deterioration.
+Figure~\ref{fig:geo_score_main_cases} extends this validation to two non-superpower relationships that expose a critical limitation of UN voting-based measures.

-\paragraph{Advantages over Existing Measures} Our event-based approach offers three key advantages over existing measures of bilateral geopolitical relations: universal coverage across countries and time, precision in capturing the timing and intensity of bilateral dynamics, and a comprehensive scale from conflict to cooperation.

-Existing literature predominantly relies on UN voting similarity to achieve broad coverage \citep{Signorino1999-yb, Bailey2017-po, Kleinman2024-yl}.
-However, UNGA voting primarily reflects positions on multilateral issues rather than bilateral dynamics, resulting in measures that are more stable and less responsive to bilateral relationship changes \citep{broner2025hegemonic}.
-Figure~\ref{fig:geo_score_USA_RUS} illustrates this limitation: while the negative Ideal Point Distance \citep{Bailey2017-po} broadly tracks our measure's trajectory, it misses critical inflection points including the Détente period and the post-Crimean deterioration.